tenquitran/DumpCreator/DumpCreator/ReadMe.txt

-Program name: MinidumpCreator
-DumpCreator is a Windows API console application to debug the target program (by launching it or by attaching to it).
+DumpCreator is a Windows API console application to debug a target program (by launching it or by attaching to its process).
-On an exception or a program failure, creates a minidump.
+On an exception, creates a minidump.
+Displays the process exit event.
-Also, logs process and thread exit events (with exit code and other relevant details).

 Notes:
 	1) Should run as an Administrator.